 Keyhole Sector (DAeC 0.5/10 sector): When the glider has entered the observation zone, defined by a segment and radial distance from the waypoint.
 The segment is defined by a 90 degree arc centred about the bisector of inbound and outbound legs, with a distance of 10 km.
-The observation zone also includes a cylinder of 500 m.
+The observation zone also includes a cylinder of by a radial distance from the waypoint.